-Dear Players, Coaches, and Parents,
+Dear Players, Coaches and Parents:

-On behalf of the Texas Chess Association (TCA), I am very proud to welcome you to the 2013 Texas Scholastic Championship!
+On behalf of the Texas Chess Association (TCA) and the Dallas Chess Club, I am very proud to welcome you to the 2018 North/Central Texas Scholastic Championships!
+This tournament is sponsored by the Texas Chess Association.

-Some proceeds from this tournament will go to supporting scholastic chess in Texas.
-The TCA is a 501(c)(3) (donations are tax deductible) nonprofit organization.
 If you have not already joined TCA, we welcome you to do so at the registration desk.